Painting New Shiplap In 4 Easy Steps

 Next, you’re ready for the final coat of paint!
 Your boards might look rough at this point but they’re about to look incredible.
 There are there different ways you can paint your shiplap at this point.
 I’ve laid out instructions for each method below.

-Choose which one works best for you.
+Choose which method works best for you below:

 The trick to not getting brush marks is to not back-brush!
 Only go over a section once or twice.
 The more you back-brush, the higher chance of getting brush marks in the end.
 Use light paint coats for the best finish.